NatNight99/english-for-designers/03_content_first/My_work.md

 I have worked on more then 10 characters.
 I probably did close to 60 (maybe more, I’ve stopped counting) expressions.
 And I can now do it much faster and better then before.

 If things go smoothly the film should come out in 2026.
 I hope everything goes well.
 It could be very important thing for me in the future.

+## Cat’s life ("Under the Cat’s Weather")

+### Concept art

+_Cat’s together_

+This was done as a passion project/exersice in story, character design and storyboard. _Under cat’s weather_ (hint to the popular saying "under the dog’s weather), is a little story concept about a family of cats living their usual cat life, until the arrival of one disordely kitten.
+Such a happy surprise for vile main character’s birthday to get a new little sibling, who is gonna steal her spotligh soon...

+It is a smaller project in the style of "animal going on an adventure", which were popular in the 1980s-1990s in children media, in the life-action form or animated.
+It tackles the typical life of anthropomorphic cats living their best yet sometimes mischievous lives with loving owner.
+Until family problems arrise.
+But it also tacles some more serious problems, that even people can face (like feelings of not being enough or coming to terms with getting older).

+The main cast consists of:
+  1. Blanka - a prideful sphynx cat who needs to learn to be comfortable in her own skin
+  2. Rupert - little energetic bengal kitten who is stealing Blanka’s spotlight and acts like a spoiled brat
+  3. Claudius - an old wise male maine coon cat, trying to keep the family together while facing his own mortality

+### Headshot illustration

+### Storyboard

+_A few pages of storyboard excercise_

+The storyboard is about how Blanka got a brand new younger brother on her birthday.
+Well...let’s just say it was a surprise to die for...